Vision Exams- contacts and glasses

 If you have hyperopia, glasses and contacts add focusing power, causing light rays to bend more as they enter the eye.
 This process moves the focal point back to the retina, allowing for clear vision.
 If you have hyperopia, your prescription will be positive, for example, +4.25 diopters.

 An age related change in the natural lens causing restricted movement of your lens and therefore less accomodation.
-This causes a person to lose their ability to focus.
+This causes a person to lose their ability to focus on different ranges.
+Reading glasses or bifocals will help restore your ability to see at different ranges.

 William C. Ackerman, JR., M.D.